lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 }
 ```

-What get consumed by goFactory:
+What get consumed by GoFactory:

 ```python
 {
     "tags": ["round", "square"],